‘Gone too soon’ – creative community mourns Vanna Girod

 Jordan said Girod had been a part of his inner circle for years and described her passing as a “big, sad, loss,” and a shock to many people in TT and across the world.

-He said Girod brought a lot of good energy and vybe wherever she went.
+He said Girod brought a lot of good energy and vibe wherever she went.

 “May God have mercy on her soul.”